SQream/sqream_docs/guides/operations/configuration.rst

 For more information, see the following:

-* `Using SQream SQL <https://docs.sqream.com/en/latest/reference/cli/sqream_sql.html#using-sqream-sql>`_ - modifying flag attributes from the CLI.
+* `Using SQream SQL <https://docs.sqream.com/en/v2021.2/reference/cli/sqream_sql.html#using-sqream-sql>`_ - modifying flag attributes from the CLI.
-* `SQream Acceleration Studio <https://docs.sqream.com/en/latest/guides/operations/sqream_studio_5.4.0.html>`_ - modifying flag attributes from Studio.
+* `SQream Acceleration Studio <https://docs.sqream.com/en/v2021.2/guides/operations/sqream_studio_5.4.0.html>`_ - modifying flag attributes from Studio.

 Cluster-Based Configuration
 ==============
 SQream uses cluster-based configuration, enabling you to centralize configurations for all workers on the cluster.
-Only flags set to the regular or cluster **flag_type** have access to cluster-based configuration.
+Only flags set to the regular or cluster flag type have access to cluster-based configuration.
 Configurations made on the cluster level are persistent.

+For more information, see the following:

+* `Using SQream SQL <https://docs.sqream.com/en/v2021.2/reference/cli/sqream_sql.html#using-sqream-sql>`_ - modifying flag attributes from the CLI.
+* `SQream Acceleration Studio <https://docs.sqream.com/en/v2021.2/guides/operations/sqream_studio_5.4.0.html>`_ - modifying flag attributes from Studio.

 For more information on flag-based access to cluster-based configuration, see **Configuration Flag Types** below.

-For more information about modifying flag attributes from the CLI, see Using SQream SQL.

-For more information about modifying flag attributes from Studio, see SQream Acceleration Studio.

 Configuration Flag Types